View

 03

 Complex data needs a clear interface.
 Export managers work with dense information every day.
 If the interface adds friction on top of data complexity, the product fails its core purpose.
-Clarity was not a visual preference, it was a functional requirement.
+Clarity is not a visual preference, it is a functional requirement.

 Audit, system, product, repeat

-The process had several phases.
+The process has several phases.
 First, a full platform audit: mapping every screen, identifying inconsistencies, and understanding the component landscape.
 Then the design system: token architecture, 36 components, all documented on ZeroHeight.
 Then, working from the user interview findings, new features and improvements to existing flows.
-And running alongside all of this: managing the technical team, creating and tracking their tasks, and doing QA on everything before it reaches production.
+And running alongside all of this: managing the technical team, creating and tracking their tasks, doing QA on everything before it reaches production, and implementing designs and fixing design bugs in the frontend using AI.
+I open PRs that the engineering team reviews and merges.

-The design system was built bottom-up: foundations first, then components, then governance.
-Tokens were named semantically, not blue-500 but color.interactive.primary, so the system could scale.
-All 36 components were shipped with usage guidelines on ZeroHeight and tracked with a status system (Ready, In progress, New) so the whole team always knew what was available.
+The design system is built bottom-up: foundations first, then components, then governance.
+Tokens are named semantically, not blue-500 but color.interactive.primary, so the system can scale.
+All 36 components ship with usage guidelines on ZeroHeight and are tracked with a status system (Ready, In progress, New) so the whole team always knows what is available.

 Before.
 Fragmented